 To close out this issue, dentists were firm in announcing that although amalgam has mercury content, it is totally safe.
 The amount of mercury is almost insubstantial and it’s also mixed with other metals.
 Furthermore, the substance is a vital component to create a durable silver filling.
 The only drawback with amalgam materials is their appearance which can be obvious.

-Another type of dental fillings are made of cast gold.
+Another type of dental filling is made of cast gold.
 This material is one of the most expensive and most durable in the market.
 It could last up to 15 years or more.
 It doesn’t corrode or get broken easily even if it’s used for the molars where the chewing force is greater.
-Just like the metal type fillings, gold material can also be distracting due to its color.
+Just like the metal type fillings, gold material can also be distracting due to its colour.
 However, some patients find it more pleasing than amalgam.

-Composite fillings are also called tooth-coloured fillings or white fillings because they match the shade of a natural teeth color.
-Sometimes, dentists could also mold it to appear natural with creases and grooves.
-Also, patients like this material better among the other types since it’s more affordable and still be durable.
+Composite fillings are also called tooth-coloured fillings or white fillings because they match the shade of a natural teeth colour.
+Sometimes, dentists could also mould it to appear natural with creases and grooves.
+Also, patients like this material better than the other types since it’s more affordable and still durable.

 You don’t need to worry or be confused about all the options that you have to choose.
 Just make sure that you consult your dentist to know which filling would be best for your teeth.